Photoperiodism

 Photoperiod is the change of day length over the seasons.
 Earth's rotation around its axis produces 24-hour changes in light (daytime) and dark (night) cycles on Earth.
 The length of the light and dark in each phase varies across the seasons due to the axial tilt of Earth.
 The photoperiod defines the length of the light.
 For example, in summer the length of light could be 16 hours while the dark is 8 hours, whereas in winter the length of day could be 8 hours, while the dark is 16 hours.
 Importantly, the axial tilt of the Earth causes the opposing seasons in the Northern and Southern Hemispheres.

 Photoperiodism is the physiological reaction of organisms to the length of light or a dark period.
 It occurs in plants and animals.
 Plant photoperiodism can also be defined as the developmental responses of plants to the relative lengths of light and dark periods.
-They are classified under three groups according to the photoperiods: short-day plants, long-day plants, and day-neutral plants.
+They are classified into three groups according to the photoperiods: short-day plants, long-day plants, and day-neutral plants.

 In animals, photoperiodism (sometimes called seasonality) is the suite of physiological changes that occur in response to changes in day length.
 This allows animals to respond to a temporally changing environment associated with changing seasons as the earth orbits the sun.